 The Evernote Power-Up will integrate this entire process.
-You can enable it as your board’s free Power-Up or use it as part of your Business Class subscription.
 It is now much easier to formulate ideas and then take them for a spin down editorial calendar lane.
 Here’s a closer look:

 Sometimes you need to frantically scribble down information like, “Met [such and such] at cocktail hour last night; had great ideas about opt-in techniques for Trello boards.
 EMAIL THEM: firstname.lastname@example.org.”
 Cocktail or not, we all want to quickly get down something we know we might forget.
 It’s easy to do this with Evernote by putting it in a “notebook.”

 When you’re ready to transition these ideas into blog posts, attach notes right to Trello cards on your editorial calendar board.

 If there’s an existing Trello card on a particular subject, you can simply attach the Evernote note you made with further information.
 For example, the aforementioned conversation at the mixer could turn into a great interview for a blog post.

 City slickers will tell you that their best ideas come to them whilst traveling underground on the subway, absentmindedly pondering the human condition.
 (New Yorkers, amirite?)
 Even without cell service, you are able to jot down notes in Evernote.
 When you come back up, those attached notes are easily accessible on their Trello card, changes and all.

 Adding A Workflow To Evernote